 What role do antibiotics play in the development and treatment of autism spectrum disorder?

-Heavy Metal Urine Testing & Chelation for Autism
+Heavy Metal Urine Testing and Chelation for Autism

 Is testing for body burden of heavy metals like mercury with “urine mobilization tests,” “challenge tests,” and “provoked urine tests” just a scam?

-The Role of Pesticides & Pollution in Autism
+The Role of Pesticides and Pollution in Autism

 What are the effects of smoking, pesticides, vaccine mercury, and air pollution on autistic spectrum disorder risk?